mcinglis/c-style/readme.md

 } Alphabet;
 ```

-But, if the comment will refer to a multi-line block of code (e.g. a small `if` block), I'll still put the comment at the top.
+But, if the comment will refer to a multi-line block of code, I'll still put the comment at the top.